Dhaiwat10/Dhaiwat10/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions.
 - 🎓 &nbsp; Studying Computer Engineering.
 - 💼 &nbsp; Full-stack developer.
-- 🌱 &nbsp; Blockchain and crypto enthusiast.
+- 🌱 &nbsp; Blockchain and open-source enthusiast.
 - ✍️ &nbsp; Lifelong Barça fan and a hardcore FPS gamer.
 - ☕ &nbsp; I believe, a perfect cup of coffee can be the ultimate solution for any stress.